Convection can enhance the capacitive charging of porous electrodes: Spatiotemporal flow development

-\emph{Spatiotemporal flow development} Both the pressure gradient and the flow, causing viscous forces, are reactions that balance the electric body force everywhere in the fluid \cite{Levich.1962}.
+Both the pressure gradient and the flow, causing viscous forces, are reactions that arise to balance the electric body force everywhere in the fluid \cite{Levich.1962}.
 Thus, to understand the spatiotemporal structure of the flow field, we need to understand the development of the electric body force in $z$-direction and over time.
 At moderate wall potentials, the spatial dependence largely follows the transmission line model \cite{Levie.1963,Janssen.2021}.
-Overall, we model the spatiotemporal flow field as (SM \S3.3)
+Overall, we model the spatiotemporal flow field as (SI 3.C)

 with the complementary error function $\mathrm{erfc(\cdot)}=[1-\mathrm{erf(\cdot)}]$ from the analytical solution of the TLM.
-In \cref{Fig4}b and Fig. S8 (SM \S3.3) we compare the induced velocity predicted by \cref{eq_w(rzt)} to simulations.
-While the model overpredicts the velocity by a constant factor of $\approx3$, it accurately captures the dynamics and timescales (slopes).
-The deviation is caused by the assumed scaling of the axial electric field $E_\mathrm{z}\sim-\zeta_0/(2r_\mathrm{p})$ which does not account for a possible proportionality factor.
-While a coefficient between $\approx1/4$ and $\approx1/2$ appears to apply across our investigated parametric range, we cannot fundamentally explain this value and thus, do not include it in our model.
+In \cref{Fig4}b and Fig. S9 (SI 3.C) we compare the induced velocity predicted by \cref{eq_w(rzt)} to simulations.
+The model accurately captures the dynamics and timescales (slopes).
+It predicts absolute values up to a constant factor, $C$ from \cref{eq_E_z}.
+We find that $C=1/6$ yields a good agreement across all of our numerical simulations.